Progyny (NASDAQ:PGNY) Stock Rating Upgraded by TheStreet

-TheStreet upgraded shares of Progyny (NASDAQ:PGNY – Get Rating) from a d+ rating to a c rating in a research note released on Monday, TheStreetRatingsTable reports.
+Progyny (NASDAQ:PGNY – Get Rating) was upgraded by equities researchers at TheStreet from a “d+” rating to a “c” rating in a research note issued to investors on Monday, TheStreetRatingsTable reports.

 Insider Buying and Selling

-In related news, CEO Peter Anevski sold 16,000 shares of the business’s stock in a transaction dated Thursday, August 11th.
-The stock was sold at an average price of $44.68, for a total transaction of $714,880.00.
-Following the completion of the transaction, the chief executive officer now directly owns 324,916 shares in the company, valued at $14,517,246.88.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-In other Progyny news, CEO Peter Anevski sold 16,000 shares of Progyny stock in a transaction dated Thursday, August 11th.
-The stock was sold at an average price of $44.68, for a total transaction of $714,880.00.
-Following the completion of the sale, the chief executive officer now owns 324,916 shares of the company’s stock, valued at $14,517,246.88.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, Director Norman Payson sold 6,618 shares of Progyny stock in a transaction dated Wednesday, August 3rd.
-The stock was sold at an average price of $32.27, for a total value of $213,562.86.
-Following the sale, the director now directly owns 411,412 shares of the company’s stock, valued at approximately $13,276,265.24.
+In related news, Director Norman Payson sold 6,618 shares of Progyny stock in a transaction dated Wednesday, August 3rd.
+The shares were sold at an average price of $32.27, for a total transaction of $213,562.86.
+Following the completion of the sale, the director now owns 411,412 shares of the company’s stock, valued at approximately $13,276,265.24.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In related news, CEO Peter Anevski sold 16,000 shares of Progyny stock in a transaction dated Tuesday, August 9th.
+The shares were sold at an average price of $41.64, for a total transaction of $666,240.00.
+Following the completion of the sale, the chief executive officer now owns 324,916 shares of the company’s stock, valued at approximately $13,529,502.24.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Norman Payson sold 6,618 shares of the business’s stock in a transaction dated Wednesday, August 3rd.
+The shares were sold at an average price of $32.27, for a total transaction of $213,562.86.
+Following the completion of the sale, the director now directly owns 411,412 shares of the company’s stock, valued at approximately $13,276,265.24.
 The disclosure for this sale can be found here.
-Insiders sold a total of 293,147 shares of company stock worth $11,890,531 over the last ninety days.
-14.00% of the stock is owned by corporate insiders.
+In the last 90 days, insiders sold 293,147 shares of company stock valued at $11,890,531.
+Company insiders own 14.00% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the company.
-Vanguard Group Inc. lifted its stake in Progyny by 0.8% during the first quarter.
-Vanguard Group Inc. now owns 6,525,283 shares of the company’s stock worth $335,399,000 after purchasing an additional 49,779 shares during the last quarter.
-Clearbridge Investments LLC lifted its stake in shares of Progyny by 13.3% in the 2nd quarter.
-Clearbridge Investments LLC now owns 3,652,887 shares of the company’s stock valued at $106,116,000 after acquiring an additional 429,385 shares during the last quarter.
-American Century Companies Inc. lifted its stake in shares of Progyny by 52.0% in the 1st quarter.
-American Century Companies Inc. now owns 3,532,054 shares of the company’s stock valued at $181,548,000 after acquiring an additional 1,209,053 shares during the last quarter.
-State Street Corp lifted its stake in shares of Progyny by 4.9% in the 2nd quarter.
-State Street Corp now owns 2,176,636 shares of the company’s stock valued at $63,231,000 after acquiring an additional 100,958 shares during the last quarter.
-Finally, Thrivent Financial for Lutherans lifted its stake in shares of Progyny by 74.6% in the 2nd quarter.
-Thrivent Financial for Lutherans now owns 2,171,417 shares of the company’s stock valued at $63,080,000 after acquiring an additional 927,692 shares during the last quarter.
+A number of institutional investors have recently bought and sold shares of the business.
+Ziegler Capital Management LLC bought a new stake in Progyny in the 3rd quarter valued at about $254,000.
+Texas Permanent School Fund raised its position in shares of Progyny by 4.7% in the 3rd quarter.
+Texas Permanent School Fund now owns 53,581 shares of the company’s stock valued at $1,986,000 after buying an additional 2,411 shares in the last quarter.
+Raymond James & Associates raised its position in shares of Progyny by 1.3% in the 3rd quarter.
+Raymond James & Associates now owns 69,361 shares of the company’s stock valued at $2,571,000 after buying an additional 857 shares in the last quarter.
+Xponance Inc. raised its position in shares of Progyny by 3.6% in the 3rd quarter.
+Xponance Inc. now owns 11,594 shares of the company’s stock valued at $430,000 after buying an additional 401 shares in the last quarter.
+Finally, State of Michigan Retirement System raised its position in shares of Progyny by 4.4% in the 3rd quarter.
+State of Michigan Retirement System now owns 18,779 shares of the company’s stock valued at $696,000 after buying an additional 800 shares in the last quarter.
 Institutional investors own 88.64% of the company’s stock.

 Progyny, Inc, a benefits management company, specializes in fertility and family building benefits solutions for employers in the United States.
 Its fertility benefits solution includes differentiated benefits plan design, personalized concierge-style member support services, and selective network of fertility specialists.